-Under the terms of our collaboration agreement, AstraZeneca has assumed substantially all development costs for AZD3480 (TC-1734).
-The following table shows, for the periods presented, total payments that we made to third parties for preclinical study support, clinical supplies and clinical trial services, as applicable, for our other most advanced product candidates.
+Under the terms of our collaboration agreement with AstraZeneca, substantially all development costs for AZD3480 (TC-1734) have been assumed by AstraZeneca.
+The following table shows, for the periods presented, total amounts that we incurred for third-party services with respect to preclinical study support, clinical supplies and clinical trials, as applicable, for our other most advanced product candidates.

-Three months ended March 31,
+Three months ended June 30, Six months ended June 30 une 30,

-Product Candidate 2007 2006
+Product Candidate 2007 2006 2007 2006

-(in thous ands)
+(in thousands)

-TC-2216 \$ 154 \$ 737
+TC-2216 \$ 323 \$ 279 \$ 477 \$ 1,016

-Mecamylamine hydrochloride and TC-5214 274 126
+Mecamylamine hydrochloride and TC-5214 1,377 114 1,651 241

-TC-2696 206 62

-TC-5619 365 60
+TC-2696 346 136 552 198

+TC-5619 719 205 1,084 265

-TC-6499 20
+TC-6499 606 626

-\$ 1,019 \$ 985
+\$ 3,371 \$ 734 \$ 4,390 \$ 1,720

 Our expenditures on current and future preclinical and clinical development programs are subject to numerous uncertainties in timing and cost to completion.
 We test compounds in numerous preclinical studies for safety, toxicology and efficacy.
 We then conduct clinical trials for those product candidates that we determine to be the most promising.
-If we do not establish a collaboration covering the development of a particular product candidate, we fund these trials ourselves.
+If we do not establish an alliance for the development of a particular product candidate, we fund these trials ourselves.
 As we obtain results from clinical trials, we may elect to discontinue or delay trials for some product candidates in order to focus our resources on more promising product candidates.
 Completion of clinical trials by us or our collaborators may take several years or more, but the length of time generally varies substantially according to the type, complexity, novelty and intended use of a product candidate.
 The cost of clinical trials may vary significantly over the life of a program as a result of a variety of factors, including:

-• the number of subjects who participate in the trials;

-- the number and locations of sites included in the trials; - the length of time required to enroll trial participants; - the duration of patient follow-up; - the costs of producing supplies of the product candidates needed for clinical trials and regulatory submissions; - the efficacy and safety profile of the product candidate; and - the costs and timing of, and the ability to secure, regulatory approvals.
+- the number of subjects who participate in the trials; - the number and locations of sites included in the trials: - the length of time required to enroll trial participants; - the duration of subject follow-up; - the costs of producing supplies of the product candidates needed for clinical trials and regulatory submissions; - · the efficacy and safety profile of the product candidate; and - the costs and timing of, and the ability to secure, regulatory approvals.

 We have not received FDA or foreign regulatory marketing approval for any of our product candidates that are in development.
-Our strategy includes entering into collaborations with third parties to participate in the development and commercialization of some of our product candidates.
+Our strategy includes entering into alliances with third parties to participate in the development and commercialization of some of our product candidates.
 In situations in which third parties have decision-making authority over the preclinical development or clinical trial process for a product candidate, the estimated completion date is largely under control of that third party and not under our control.
-We cannot forecast with any degree of certainty which of our product candidates will be subject to future collaborations or how such arrangements would affect our development plans or capital requirements.
+We cannot forecast with any degree of certainty which of our product candidates will be subject to future alliances or how such arrangements would affect our development plans or capital requirements.
 As a result, we are unable to determine the duration and completion costs of our research and development programs or whether or when we will generate revenue from the commercialization and sale of any of our development-stage product candidates.